The Yorkshire Accountancy Awards 2026 will open for entries soon.

 General rules and requirements

-• Submissions can be made until 11.59pm on entry deadline day
+• Submissions can be made until 11.59pm on the entry deadline day.

-• The Yorkshire Accountancy Awards reserves the right to remove any entries which do not meet the above criteria
+• The Yorkshire Accountancy Awards reserves the right to remove any entries or finalists that do not meet the above criteria or that, in the judges’ discretion, could undermine the integrity of the awards.

 Do you still have questions…